getify/TNG-Hooks/README.md

 The `useState(..)` function takes a single value (or a function which returns a value).
 This value is used only the first time, as the initial value for that unit of state.

-The return value of `useState(..)` is an tuple (2-element array) containing the current value of that unit of state, as well as a function to use to set/update that unit of state.
+The return value of `useState(..)` is a tuple (2-element array) containing the current value of that unit of state, as well as a function to use to set/update that unit of state.
 You can name this unit of state whatever is appropriate, and also name the set/update function whatever is appropriate.

 In the above snippet, we used array destructuring to set `count` and `updateCount` from the tuple returned from `useState(..)`.